 District of Learning Playlist Challenge

-The Office of the Deputy Mayor for Education, CityBridge Education, The Kimsey Foundation, and District of Learning announce the District of Learning Playlist Challenge—an opportunity for schools and community partners to help District youth explore their passions and strengthen their paths to college and careers.
+In early 2017, The Office of the Deputy Mayor for Education, CityBridge Education, The Kimsey Foundation, and District of Learning oranganized the District of Learning Playlist Challenge—an opportunity for schools and community partners to help District youth explore their passions and strengthen their paths to college and careers.

-The Challenge will help schools and organizations create District of Learning Playlists and share them with young people through the free District of Learning LRNG platform at http://www.lrng.org/dc.
-The Challenge includes free workshops and technical assistance for participants.
-Winners will be announced at the Playlist Challenge Showcase on March 29, with top prizes of $1000, $750, and $500.
+The Challenge helped schools and organizations create District of Learning Playlists and share them with young people through the free District of Learning LRNG platform at http://www.lrng.org/dc.
+The Challenge included free workshops and technical assistance for participants.
+Winners were announced at the Playlist Challenge Showcase on March 29, with top prizes of $1000, $750, and $500.
+Archived information on the Challenge below:

 What's a Playlist?